COVID-19 (Novel Coronavirus) - Information and Updates

 - If Work Permit holders are travelling to Canada, they will need to have an isolation plan to comply with the mandatory 14-day isolation.
 Our in-country partner, SWAP, will not be able to assist with your self-isolation plan.

 - When you arrive in Canada, your health will be assessed when you speak to a border services officer.

-- Employment in Canada is currently very challenging.
-Most non-essential businesses are closed or operating with limited staff so job-hunting on arrival will be difficult.
-Social Insurance Numbers (legal requirement to work) offices are closed and numbers are only being issued for urgent applications.
+- Social Insurance Numbers (legal requirement to work) offices are closed and numbers are only being issued for urgent applications.

-- We strongly recommend you postpone travel to Canada until the COVID-19 situation is more under control.
+- We recommend postponing travel to Canada if possible until the COVID-19 situation is more under control.